 Skill Sheet: What You Will Learn Here

-- Meaning of Heikin-Ashi candlesticks/charts
+- Meaning of Heikin-Ashi charts in technical analysis

-- How to interpret them?
+- How to read Heikin-Ashi charts them?

 - Preparing Heikin-Ashi charts

-- Benefits and drawbacks of Heikin-Ashi charts
+- Benefits and drawbacks of Heikin-Ashi charts in stock market

 By now, you must have gathered that Heikin-Ashi is also a Japanese term.
 It means ‘average bar’, and the technique is based on the principle of averaging price data to create a Japanese candlestick chart that filters away noise created by volatility.